Jchase2/simple-pass-manager/README.md

 When you launch it, it presents you with a simple self-explanatory menu.

 ```
-echo 'Welcome to simple-password-manager.'
+Welcome to simple-password-manager.
-echo 'Type 'o' to open an existing encrypted pw file.'
+Type 'o' to open an existing encrypted pw file.
-echo 'Type 'r' to read the entire file.'
+Type 'r' to read the entire file.
-echo 'Type 's' to search for a string.'
+Type 's' to search for a string.
-echo 'Type 'h' to search for a section.'
+Type 'h' to search for a section.
-echo 'Type 'n' to enter a new section.'
+Type 'n' to enter a new section.
-echo 'Type 'f' to create and open a new encrypted pw file.'
+Type 'f' to create and open a new encrypted pw file.
-echo 'Type 'q' to quit.'
+Type 'q' to quit.
 ```
 When you use 'f' it just creates a new gpg file and you can move on to adding sections or passwords with the other options.